 They have everything from classical music all the way through to grime and trip-hop.
 Basically, whatever you want, they have it.
 These are what I have used for the past couple of years and I love em.

 Now music libraries are a premium service.
 This means you need to pay some $$$ depending on the licence and what the music is for.
-It goes without saying, but if you want to use it for commercial purposes then it costs a lot more to download than if you just want to use it for a personal YouTube video.
+It goes without saying, but if you want to use it for commercial purposes then it costs a lot more to download that particular type of licence that if you just wanted to use it for a personal YouTube video.

-Now you can either pay a single track which you get to use once, or you can pay for a monthly subscription fee and get unlimited tracks.
-It all depends on what level you’re at and how many tracks you want.
+You can either pay for a single track which you get to use once, or you can pay for a monthly subscription fee and get unlimited tracks.
+It all depends on what level you’re at and how many tracks you want to use.

-This subscription with Artlist is for unlimited downloads, for the use in any project including commercial usage, a lifetime use for the songs you download, pre-checked for YouTube monetisation and new music every month – it does buy you a lot!
+With over 12,000 songs to choose from and with unlimited downloads, Artlist only feature artists that are hand-picked from all over the world.
+Also, any song you download is yours to use in any project including commercial usage, a lifetime use for the songs you download, pre-checked for YouTube monetisation and new music every month – it does buy you a lot!

-Epidemic Sound have been getting more and more popular over the last couple of years and they have some of the best music around.
+Epidemic Sound have been getting more and more popular over the last couple of years and they have some of the best travel video music around.

 A creator subscription at Epidemic Sound costs £10 per month and this gets you access to all 30,000+ tracks, unlimited downloads, unlimited use in all your owned and operated channels and no copyright claims or royalty fees.